phi-go/rfcs/text/0000-explicit-tail-calls.md

 a call that is the last action performed in the function.
 Supported are calls such as `become foo()`, `become foo(a)`, `become foo(a, b)`, `become foo(1 + 1)`,
 `become foo(bar())`, `become foo.method()`, or `become function_table[idx](arg)`.
-Calls that are not in the tail position can **not** be used, for example, `become foo() + 1` is not allowed.
+Calls that are not in the tail position can **not** be used.
+For example, `become foo() + 1` is not allowed.
-In the example, the function would need to be evaluated and **then** the addition would need to take place.
+In this example, the function would need to be evaluated and **then** the addition would need to take place.

 A further restriction is on the function signature of the caller and callee.
-The stack frame layout is based on the calling convention, arguments, as well as return types (the function signature in short).
+The stack frame layout is based on the calling convention, arguments, as well as return types (the function signature, in short).
 As the stack frame is to be reused it needs to be similar enough for both functions.
 This requires that the function signature and calling convention of the calling and called function need to match exactly.

 Additionally, there is a further restriction on the arguments.
-The stack frame of the calling function is reused, it is essentially cleaned up and the called function takes the space.
+The stack frame of the calling function is reused, so it is essentially cleaned up and the called function takes the space.
-As a result it is not possible to pass references to local variables, neither will the called function "return" to the calling function.
-So all variables not used as an argument are dropped before the call and no cleanup will be done after the call.
+As a result, it is not possible to pass references to local variables, nor will the called function "return" to the calling function.
+All variables not used as an argument are dropped before the call and no cleanup will be done after the call.

-If any of these restrictions are not met when using `become` a compilation error is thrown.
+If any of these restrictions are not met when using `become`, a compilation error is thrown.

 Note that using this feature can make debugging more difficult.
 As `become` causes the stack frame to be reused, debugging context is lost.
-Expect to no longer see any parent functions that used `become` in the stack trace, or have access to their variable values while debugging.
+Expect to no longer see any parent functions that used `become` in the stack trace or to have access to their variable values while debugging.

 <!-- Discuss how this impacts the ability to read, understand, and maintain Rust code.
 Code is read and modified far more often than written; will the proposed feature make code easier to maintain? -->
 As this feature is strictly opt-in and the `become` keyword is already reserved, this has no impact on existing code.